amar-r/HomeFleet/README.md

 Duplicati for backing up my configurations to online storage on a schedule.
 > ⚠️ You don't want your configs to be in a Git repo.

+Pi-hole + Unbound for complete DNS control and ad-blocking.
+This setup provides recursive DNS resolution with privacy protection and comprehensive ad-blocking capabilities.

 ## Efficiency + Convenience